 Once Jeremy and I added the soil to the beds, I began to plant.
 Start with the biggest plants first and be sure to ask for help with planting large plants, unlike I did.
 Then, plant from the back to the front, taking care to step in the bed as little as possible to keep the soil loose as plant roots don’t like soil that has been packed down.

-First was the stone bird bath.
+First, was the stone bird bath.
 It was actually left by the former owners in the backyard.
 It had chipped paint and had definitely seen better days.
 I sprayed it with a Clorox/water solution and scraped the paint that was peeling with a wire brush.
 Then I let it dry out in our garage for at least a week.
 When it was dried out, I sprayed it with Rustoleum Universal Flat Soft Iron.
 I’m really happy with how it turned out!

 As I mentioned, I knew I needed to fill the mass of blank space on the side of the house.
 I bought three trellises from Lowe’s and just attached them with lots of black cable ties – easy peasy!
 I liked the look of the two end pieces being lower in a more cathedral look, so that’s how I attached them to one another and then just buried the bottom of the two side trellises deeper.
 This plan was MUCH cheaper than buying one large 6-foot-wide trellis.

 I also made a garden hose holder using this tutorial from Shanty2Chic.
 I figure if you can’t hide something that is ugly, you might as well make it cute!
 I bought the finial and post cap from Home Depot and bought the hose hanger from Walmart.
-After spray painting it with Rustoleum Black Semigloss, I buried it, added a hose and voila!
+After spray painting it with Rustoleum Black Semigloss, I buried it two feet, added a hose and voila!
 The whole hose holder cost $26.00.

 My grandmother had a green thumb and everything she touched would bloom and thrive.
 I think she would have been pleased with my new flower beds.
 Hopefully with these tips, you will have an amazing yard you can be proud of Anyone can have amazing curb appeal without having to spend a lot on landscaping.